-a.
+- a.
 The Managed Care Plan shall provide or arrange for the provision of all covered services.
-If, during this Contract period, pursuant to 42 CFR 438.102, the Managed Care Plan elects not to provide or reimburse for counseling or referral to a covered service because of an objection on moral or religious grounds, the Managed Care Plan shall notify:

-- (1) The Agency within one hundred twenty (120) days before implementing the policy with respect to any covered service (42 CFR 438.102(b)(1)(i)(A)(2)). - (2) Enrollees within ninety (90) days after adopting the policy for any covered service. - (3) Enrollees within sixty (60) days before implementing the policy with respect to any covered service. - b.
-In accordance with 42 CFR 438.10, if the Managed Care Plan chooses not to cover or furnish counseling or referral service information to enrollees due to moral or religious objections, the Agency shall be responsible for providing information on how and where to obtain the service (42 CFR 438.102(b)(1)(ii)(A)(1)).
+If, during the course of this Contract period, pursuant to 42 CFR 438.102, the Managed Care Plan elects not to provide or reimburse for counseling or referral to a covered service because of an objection on moral or religious grounds, the Managed Care Plan shall notify: - (1) The Agency within one hundred twenty (120) days before implementing the policy with respect to any covered service; (42 CFR 438.102(b)(1)(i)(A)(2)) and - (2) Enrollees within sixty (60) days before implementing the policy with respect to any covered service. - b.
+In accordance with 42 CFR 438.10, if the Managed Care Plan chooses not to cover or furnish counseling or referral service information to enrollees due to moral or religious objections, the Agency shall be responsible for providing information on how and where to obtain the service.
+(42 CFR 438.102(b)(1)(i)(A)(1))